GridGain-Demos/ignite-essentials-developer-training/README.md

 ## Starting Ignite Cluster

-Start a two-node Ignite cluster:
+Start a Three-node Ignite cluster:

 1. Open a terminal window and navigate to the root directory of this project.